gemssingaporestudentcouncil/innovationweek2020/CODE_OF_CONDUCT.md

 The following behaviors are considered harassment and are unacceptable within our community:

  * Violence, threats of violence or violent language directed against another person.
- * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+ * Discriminatory jokes and language.
  * Posting or displaying explicit or violent material.
- * Posting or threatening to post other people's personally identifying information ("doxing").
+ * "Trolling" and Cyberbullying through digital platforms.
- * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+ * Personal insults, particularly those related to a person's identity.
  * Inappropriate photography or recording.
  * Inappropriate or aggressive physical contact.
  * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+ * Sustained disruption of community events, including talks and presentations.
+ * Disrespecting other's projects
+ * All behavouirs outlined as unacceptable in the [GEMS Singapore Student Handbook Page 22 - 34](https://drive.google.com/open?id=13PRRf-RAr4bLNA_gzZk3-K0p2l_R3I0p&authuser=1)
  * Advocating for, or encouraging, any of the above behavior.
- * Sustained disruption of community events, including talks and presentations.

-## 5. Weapons Policy

-No weapons will be allowed at GEMS Singapore Innovation Week 2020 events, community spaces, or in other spaces covered by the scope of this Code of Conduct.
-Weapons include but are not limited to guns, explosives (including fireworks), and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
-Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.
-Community members are further expected to comply with all state and local laws on this matter.

-## 6. Consequences of Unacceptable Behavior
+## 5. Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.